aungpyae2004/mi_card_flutter_brewery-new_version-/README.md

 #A new version of my mi_card flutter project.

-  // This is first flutter project.
+  // This is my first flutter project.
 # https://github.com/aungpyae2004/micard-FlutterBrew
   // Plaese review this.